Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 Tasmania, the smallest state in Australia exists for 21 percent out of national parks.
 The landscape of the island is completely different to the Australian Outback.
 There you will find hills, deep forests, lakes,.. but also dream beaches with white sand and crystal clear water, especially on the East Coast.
 Tasmania is the only place in the world where you can spot the Tasmanian Devil in his natural habitat.
 You can reach Tasmania by ferry, from Melbourne (with or without vehicle) or you can fly by airplane to Hobart or Launceston.

 Where to sleep?
-Tasmania has many campsites and most towns are equipped with area’s for free camping of at least cheap camping.
+Many campsites available and most towns are equipped with area’s for free camping of at least cheap camping.

 More Info: Things To Do in Tasmania